Code-dot-mil/code.mil/implementation-guide.md

 <<agency name>> may be able to assert or establish are hereby waived.`

-If the PD has received approval from IEC chair (or the chair's delegate), then the PD MAY continue with the rest of this process.
+If the PD has received approval from IEC chair (or the chair's delegate), then the PD may continue with the rest of this process.

-If the IEC chair (or the chair's delegate) believes that your agency has IP interests that your agency wants protected, then the PD and the chair (or the chair's delegate) MUST discuss the issues to determine how to move forward.
+If the IEC chair (or the chair's delegate) believes that your agency has IP interests that your agency wants protected, then the PD and the chair (or the chair's delegate) must discuss the issues to determine how to move forward.
-This discussion MAY be performed by email, telephone, or any other convenient and legal means.
-Records of the final determination MUST be kept by the PD.
+This discussion may be performed by email, telephone, or any other convenient and legal means.
+Records of the final determination must be kept by the PD.
 If it is determined to be in the best interests of your agency and the Government to seek patent protection, then the rest of this process does not apply.
 Do not continue with the rest of this process.